Contact your local county or state fire department to understand fire codes that may apply to your area and outdoor wood-fired ovens.

 Take precautions with oven location, children, and pets.
 Consider the backyard, patio, or outdoor kitchen space positioning your oven on a flat and level surface made of stone, brick, concrete, steel, or an aluminum table.

-The table or platform must be capable of sustaining the weight of the oven (68 lbs.) plus the 22 bricks (4 lbs. per brick) totaling 156 lbs.
+The table or platform must be capable of sustaining the weight of both the main chamber (68 lbs.) and the cooking chamber (23 lbs.) plus 25 bricks (4 lbs. per brick) totaling 191 lbs.

 Our oven may only be operated outdoors.
 Consider a safety zone around your oven of 6 to 10 feet.
 Stay clear of high grass, bushes, shrubs, trees, and structures such as garages, barns, and dwellings/homes.